sebastienrousseau/nalufx/nalufx-ui/README.md

 This is a demonstration of the Slint toolkit.
 This demo can be executed on various platforms.

-## Displaying Real-Time Weather Data

-To showcase real-time weather data, you will need an application key from https://www.weatherapi.com/.
-You can inject the API key by setting the `WEATHER_API` environment variable.
-The geographical location for the weather data can be set using the `WEATHER_LAT` and `WEATHER_LONG` variables.
-By default, the location is set to Berlin.

 ## Platform Compatibility

 ### Desktop (Windows/Mac/Linux) or Embedded Linux